“GFD: Dark Web”

 “Well, don’t you recognize it?”
 Jacob asked.
 “It’s ‘Gone From Daylight’.
 Or at least it’s got that theme to it.
 As a matter of fact, it looks like all of these clips are ‘GFD’ themed.
 Look right here.
 It even says ‘Somriderre Tresciva’.
 Hehehe, the kid who made this must be a fan.”

 I unclasped Jacob’s arms from around my neck and swiveled slightly in my chair to look at him.
 “Wait a minute…are you telling me that you can read this gibberish?”

 “Gibberish?”
 He said, slightly confused.
-“It’s verzpertillio.
+“It’s verzpetillio.
 The vampire language of the shadows.
 Didn’t you read the books?”
 I gave him a strange look.
 “Winston…seriously?
 ‘Gone From Daylight’?
 The books?
-The big Summer blockbuster movie, with a sequel and a prequel coming soon?”
+The big Summer movie with a sequel and a prequel coming soon?”
 He grinned at me.
-“Wow, you really work WAY too much if you don’t know what ‘Gone From Daylight’ is.”
+“Wow, you really work WAY too hard if you don’t know what ‘Gone From Daylight’ is by now.”

 It began as a tiny little spark in the back of my mind, and then burned a little brighter until I was able to recognize the memory of it.
 “Wait…is that the movie with ummm…the gay teenagers?
 The ones who lived in the abandoned junkyard or whatever?
 Martial arts and magic and all that?”

 “That’s the one.”
 He said.
-“The one you and I were going to sit down and watch together until you got distracted by this blasted keyboard and rectangular view into a world that doesn’t really existence the power goes out.”
+“The one you and I were going to sit down and watch together until you got distracted by this blasted keyboard and rectangular view into a world that doesn’t really exist once the power goes out.”